Bachelor of Science (B.Sc.)

 For a comprehensive description of the program, please refer to the degree program documentation:

-In the first two semesters, important mathematical, scientific, environmental and economic fundamentals are acquired.
-From the third semester onwards, knowledge in the core areas of chemistry, physics, biology and business administration will be deepened.
-In the fifth semester, emphasis is placed on elective modules.
-The tandem module combines two specialist areas, so that a solution to a concrete problem can be developed in a structured and cross-disciplinary manner.
-The program concludes with the bachelor’s thesis.
+In the first two semesters, important mathematical, scientific as well as environmental and economic basics are taught.
+From the third semester on, knowledge from the main areas of chemistry, physics, biology and business administration / economics is intensified.
+In the fifth semester, a focus is set by means of elective modules.
+The tandem module combines two disciplines so that a solution to a concrete problem can be developed in a structured and interdisciplinary manner.
+The program concludes with a Bachelor's thesis.

-1st Semester: Mathematics, Physics, Microeconomics, General Chemistry, Cell- and Microbiology, Environmental Management
+1st semester: Mathematics, Statistics, Microeconomics, General Chemistry, Physics, Environmental Management

-4th Semester: Introduction to Process Engineering, Empirical Methods for Bioeconomy, Introduction to Environmental and Resource Economics, Policy and Innovation, Circular Economy, Green Chemistry
+4th semester: Introduction to Process Engineering, Empirical Research Methods, Policy and Innovation, Circular Economy, Introduction to Environmental and Resource Economics

-5th Semester: Bioprocess Engineering, Management Science, Elective modules (total 20 credits)
+5th semester: Bioprocess Engineering, Management Science, Electives (total 22 ECTS)

-6th Semester: Evidence based Management and Policy, Governance of Bioeconomy, General Elective Module (total 5 credits), Bachelor's Thesis
+6th semester: Evidence Based Management and Policy, Governance of the Bioeconomy, General Elective (total 5 ECTS), Bachelor's Thesis

-Elective modules: 20 credits must be obtained from the following list
+Elective modules: 22 credits are required from the following list:

-General Education Elective modules: 5 credits must be obtained from the following list
+General education electives: 5 credits are required from the following list

-Spanish, Composition and Design of Renewable Raw Materials, Project Management
+Design of Renewable Resources, Communication and Presentation, Project Management

 Required language skills for admission: